 Analog trade‑offs: noise floor and dynamic range

-When you run analog (RCA/3.5 mm) from an older TV, expect a higher noise floor and reduced dynamic contrast versus modern digital outputs.
-Cheap TV DACs and long unshielded runs can introduce hiss or subtle distortion during quiet scenes.
-If you hear hiss at normal listening levels, test with a different short, shielded cable (Monoprice or AmazonBasics) before assuming hardware failure.
+When you connect a soundbar via analog (RCA/3.5 mm) from an older TV, expect a higher noise floor and reduced dynamic contrast versus modern digital outputs.
+Cheap TV DACs and long unshielded runs can introduce hiss or subtle distortion during quiet scenes when you connect a soundbar using low-quality or unshielded cables.
+If you hear hiss at normal listening levels, test with a different short, shielded cable (Monoprice or AmazonBasics) before assuming hardware failure — a simple cable swap is often all it takes to connect a soundbar cleanly and eliminate unwanted noise for good.

 Digital adapters and channel truncation

-Many optical/coax adapters and older TV optical outputs will only send stereo PCM or a single‑channel Dolby Digital bitstream.
-That means multi‑channel formats (Dolby Digital Plus, DTS:X) will be downmixed or not passed through.
-If you need discrete surround, you’ll either need a decoder-capable soundbar or an AV receiver.
-Example: a common FiiO D3 converter will deliver stereo/PCM reliably but won’t magically restore Dolby Atmos.
+When you connect a soundbar via optical or coax, many adapters and older TV optical outputs will only send stereo PCM or a single‑channel Dolby Digital bitstream.
+That means multi‑channel formats (Dolby Digital Plus, DTS:X) will be downmixed or not passed through when you connect a soundbar using these legacy digital connections.
+If you need discrete surround, you’ll either need a decoder-capable soundbar or an AV receiver — two options worth researching thoroughly before you connect a soundbar to any older display.
+Example: a common FiiO D3 converter will deliver stereo/PCM reliably but won’t magically restore Dolby Atmos — so choose your hardware wisely before you connect a soundbar to ensure your setup matches your surround sound expectations.

 DSP, EQ and perceived improvement